 The following factors may raise a woman's risk of developing cervical cancer:

 Immune system deficiency.
 Women with lowered immune systems have a higher risk of developing cervical cancer.
-A lowered immune system can be caused by immune suppression from corticosteroid medications, organ transplantation, treatments for other types of cancer, or from the human immunodeficiency virus (HIV), the virus that causes acquired immune deficiency syndrome (AIDS).
+A lowered immune system can be caused by immune suppression from corticosteroid medications, organ transplantation, treatments for other types of cancer, or from the human immunodeficiency virus (HIV), which is the virus that causes acquired immune deficiency syndrome (AIDS).
 When a woman has HIV, her immune system is less able to fight off early cancer.

 Herpes.
 Women who have genital herpes have a higher risk of developing cervical cancer.